-Trainings and Collaboration by Request: Faculty, staff and students who wish to learn more about sexual assault, dating violence, domestic violence and stalking or who wish to schedule professional development in these areas should contact kristen.kreple@marquette.edu. or katharine.adler@marquette.edu.
+Trainings and Collaboration by Request: Faculty, staff and students who wish to learn more about sexual assault, dating violence, domestic violence and stalking or who wish to schedule professional development in these areas should contact cara.hardin@ marquette.edu.
 The Title IX team and Advocacy Services staff are available to provide or coordinate training upon request.

-The Title IX Coordinator or any Deputy Title IX Coordinator can provide training upon request about the Policy, including institutional reporting requirements and resources/rights for victims of sexual assault, dating violence, domestic violence, stalking, and/or sexual harassment.
-For more information contact kristen.kreple@marquette.edu. or katharine. adler@marquette.edu.
+The Acting Title IX Coordinator or any Deputy Title IX Coordinator can provide training upon request about the Policy, including institutional reporting requirements and resources/rights for victims of sexual assault, dating violence, domestic violence, stalking, and/or sexual harassment.
+For more information contact cara.hardin@marquette.edu.